 Bridges are a classic exercise for developing glute and hamstring strength.
 Beginners should start with both legs together, but as you get stronger, progress the move to a single-leg bridge by lifting one leg off the mat.

-- Hold for a full breath, constructing your glutes and hamstrings.
+Step 3: Hold for a full breath, contracting your glutes and hamstrings.

 This exercise ups the intensity of glute bridges by requiring additional hip extension and loading your posterior chain with weights.